Ahmed Sékou Touré

-A devout Muslim from the Mandinka ethnic group, Sékou Touré was the great grandson of the powerful Mandinka Muslim cleric Samori Ture who established an independent Islamic rule in part of West Africa.
+A devout Muslim from the Mandinka ethnic group, Sékou Touré was the great-grandson of the powerful Mandinka Muslim cleric Samori Ture who established an independent Islamic polity in part of West Africa.
 In 1960, he declared his Democratic Party of Guinea (Parti démocratique de Guinée, PDG) the only legal party in the state, and ruled from then on as a virtual dictator.
 He was re-elected unopposed to four seven-year terms in the absence of any legal opposition.
-Under his rule many people were killed, including at the notorious Camp Boiro.
+Under his rule many people were killed, most notably at Camp Boiro.

-Early career
+Childhood and family background

-Sékou Touré was born on January 9, 1922, into a Muslim family in Faranah, French Guinea, a colony of France.
+Sékou Touré was born on 9 January 1922, into a Muslim family in Faranah, French Guinea, a colony of France.
 Faranah is a town deep inside Guinea situated on the banks of the Niger River.
 He was one of seven children born to Alpha Touré and Aminata Touré, who were subsistence farmers.
 He was an aristocratic member of the Mandinka ethnic group.
 His great-grandfather was Samori Ture (Samory Touré), a noted Muslim Mandinka king who founded the Wassoulou Empire (1861–1890) in the territory of Guinea and Mali, defeating numerous small African states with his large, professionally organized and equipped army.
 He resisted French colonial rule until his capture in 1898, and died while held in exile in Gabon.

+His father Alpha Touré was originally from the French Sudan (now Mali), and had migrated to the traditional gold mining town of Siguiri with his brothers.
+He eventually continued to Kankan, Kouroussa, Kissidougou, and then settled in Faranah.
+Aminata was not his first wife.
+She bore three babies, including Sékou and a brother who died in childhood, then she died giving birth to a third child, a girl named Nounkoumba.
+Sékou's birth supposedly coincided with an omen - a baby elephant was brought to Faranah and presented to the French colonial authorities.

 Sékou Touré attended the École Coranique (Qur'anic school) in his hometown and later a French lower-primary school in Kankan.
+He allegedly failed the exams to enter the École normale supérieure William Ponty for refusing to write an essay critical of his ancestor Samori Toure.
 He was enrolled in the Georges Poiret Technical College in Conakry in 1936 but was expelled less than a year later at the age of 15 for leading a student protest against the quality of food and quickly became involved in labor union activity.
 During his youth, Touré studied the works of Karl Marx and Vladimir Lenin, among others.